 Model Level Group RFC 1493 Traps newRoot 1.3.6.1.2.1.17.0.1 The newRoot trap indicates that the sending agent has become the new root of the Spanning Tree; the trap is sent by a bridge soon after its election as the new root, e.g., upon expiration of the Topology Change Timer immediately subsequent to its election. topologyChange 1.3.6.1.2.1.17.0.2 A topologyChange trap is sent by a bridge when any of its configured ports transitions from the Learning state to the Forwarding state, or from the Forwarding state to the Discarding state.
 The trap is not sent if a newRoot trap is sent for the same transition.
 SNMPv2 Traps coldStart 1.3.6.1.6.3.1.1.5.1 A coldStart trap signifies that the SNMPv2 entity, acting in an agent role, is reinitializing itself and that its configuration may have been altered. warmStart 1.3.6.1.6.3.1.1.5.2 A warmStart trap signifies that the SNMPv2 entity, acting in an agent role, is reinitializing itself such that its configuration is unaltered. linkDown 1.3.6.1.6.3.1.1.5.3 A linkDown trap signifies that the SNMP entity, acting in an agent role, has detected that the ifOperStatus object for one of its communication links is about to enter the down state from some other state (but not from the notPresent state).
 This other state is indicated by the included value of ifOperStatus. linkUp 1.3.6.1.6.3.1.1.5.4 A linkUp trap signifies that the SNMP entity, acting in an agent role, has detected that the ifOperStatus object for one of its communication links left the down state and transitioned into some other state (but not into the notPresent state).
-This other state is indicated by the included value of ifOperStatus. authenticationFailure 1.3.6.1.6.3.1.1.5.5 An authenticationFailure trap signifies that the SNMPv2 entity, acting in an agent role, has received a protocol message that is not properly authenticated.
+This other state is indicated by the included value of ifOperStatus. authenticationFailure 1.3.6.1.6.3.1.1.5.5 An authentication Failure trap signifies that the SNMPv2 entity, acting in an agent role, has received a protocol message that is not properly authenticated.
 While all implementations of the SNMPv2 must be capable of generating this trap, the snmpEnableAuthenTraps object indicates whether this trap will be generated.
-RMON Events (V2) risingAlarm 1.3.6.1.2.1.16.0.1 The SNMP trap that is generated when an alarm entry crosses its rising threshold and generates an event that is configured for sending SNMP traps. falling Alarm 1.3.6.1.2.1.16.0.2 The SNMP trap that is generated when an alarm entry crosses its falling threshold and generates an event that is configured for sending SNMP traps.
-Private Traps swPowerStatusChangeTrap 1.3.6.1.4.1.259.6.10.120.2.1.0.1 This trap is sent when the power state changes. swFanFailureTrap 1.3.6.1.4.1.259.6.10.120.2.1.0.17 This trap is sent when the fan is failure. swFanRecoverTrap 1.3.6.1.4.1.259.6.10.120.2.1.0.18 This trap is sent when fan failure has recovered. swPortSecurityTrap 1.3.6.1.4.1.259.6.10.120.2.1.0.36 This trap is sent when the port is being intruded.
-This trap will only be sent when the portSecActionTrap is enabled.
+RMON Events (V2) rising Alarm 1.3.6.1.2.1.16.0.1 The SNMP trap that is generated when an alarm entry crosses its rising threshold and generates an event that is configured for sending SNMP traps. fallingAlarm 1.3.6.1.2.1.16.0.2 The SNMP trap that is generated when an alarm entry crosses its falling threshold and generates an event that is configured for sending SNMP traps.

-Table 33: Supported Notification Messages (Continued)
+Table 30: Supported Notification Messages (Continued)